mrgoroz/AI-game-generator-agent/README.md

 * Messaging producer
 * LLM client

-The microservice listens for trends and produces **game ideas sent to RabbitMQ**.
+The microservice listens for trends and produces **game ideas sent to Supabase (as the communication layer)**.

 ---